ForomePlatform/anfisa/doc/dev/concepts/filters_reg.rst

         In use until request :doc:`../rest/ds_stat` is not complete.
 The user sees some shadowed previous content of the area but the interface is not responsible for it.
-(It is possible to clear the area, but it might be unfomfortable for the user)
+(It is possible to clear the area, but it might be uncomfortable for the user)

     * State "Loading information..." for Current condition area